-In the seventh meeting of the Learning and Teaching Working Group a proposal for ministerial commitments on student-cantered learning was presented as a synthesis of group discussions during the PLA, incorporating previous out-comes and discussions.
+The eight meeting of the WG L&T a proposal for ministerial commitments on student-centred learning was presented as a synthesis of group discussions during the PLA, incorporating previous outcomes from discussions.
 The objective was to discuss, make changes, and revise the document before sending it to the Drafting Committee.